Chomolungma/semantic-segmentation/README.md

 Basically with minor adjustments, I just implemented the code in the `main.py` module  from the [original repository](https://github.com/udacity/CarND-Semantic-Segmentation/) which are indicated by the "TODO" comments .
+- The network architecture (Using Layer 3, 4, 7 from vgg and having skip connections and upsampling) are based on the copied from examples and recommendation from the Udacity lectures
+- The `strides` and `kernel_size` for convolutional transpose layers are also copied from the lectures

 # Results
 - I did two trial passes with a `dropout = 0.5` and `dropout = 0.75`  with the following parameters